facebook/react-native-website/docs/native-modules-ios.md

 ### Reserved Method Names

-#### invalidate()
+#### invalidate

-Native modules can conform to the [RCTInvalidating](https://github.com/facebook/react-native/blob/0.62-stable/React/Base/RCTInvalidating.h) protocol on iOS by implementing the `invalidate()` method.
+Native modules can conform to the [RCTInvalidating](https://github.com/facebook/react-native/blob/0.62-stable/React/Base/RCTInvalidating.h) protocol on iOS by implementing the `- (void)invalidate` method.
 This method [can be invoked](https://github.com/facebook/react-native/blob/0.62-stable/ReactCommon/turbomodule/core/platform/ios/RCTTurboModuleManager.mm#L456) when the native bridge is invalidated (ie: on devmode reload).
 Please use this mechanism as necessary to do the required cleanup for your native module.